ITBE-Fusion-Lab-23/frontend/ReadME.md

 - basic frame of the web application (Kim)
     1. test all the functions and viewers in html + css (at least before the 25.01.2023)
     2. convert them into React js components (after the intermediate presentation)

 - IFC viewer (Kim)

 - CityGML viewer (Julian)

 - Commenting system (Ying)

+- pull request test